brink-js/brink.js/README.md

 What this means though is that for browers that don't support `Object.defineProperty()` bindings are not propagated instantly.

 To support instant bindings in <= IE8, you can call `get()` to get properties and `set()` to set them.

 Usually though, you don't need instantaneous bindings and you can get and set properties like any normal object in all browsers.
-Brink will make sure your changes get propagated on the next run looop.
+Brink will make sure your changes get propagated on the next run loop.

 Watchers are not invoked immediately when a property changes, they are called every run loop if their watched properties have changed.
 This means that even if you change a property multiple times in one run loop, the watcher will only be called once (in the next run loop).